conradbkay/blog/setup.md

 # Setup

-Putting this here because README shows on github profile
+just for me, putting this here because README shows on github profile

 ## Linux